Israhel van Meckenem: Work

 However, some 20% or more of his prints, around 150, seem to be original compositions.
 His early works were fairly crude, but in the 1480s he developed an effective personal style and made increasingly large and finished works.
 His own compositions are often very lively, and take a great interest in the secular life of his day.
 One famous print, supposed to illustrate the story of St John the Baptist and Salome, pushes the specific incidents of the story far in the background to allow space for a scene of court dancers, dressed in the height of contemporary fashion, which takes up most of the plate.

 He was sophisticated in self-presentation, signing later prints with his name and town, and producing the first self-portrait print of himself and his wife, which was also the first portrait print of an identifiable person.
+Unlike most printmakers of his generation, he never signed his prints in a set way.
+He occasionally used inscriptions to tell his audience about himself, and his varying forms of monogram and signature provide snippets of biographical information.
 Some plates seem to have been reworked more than once by his workshop, or produced in more than one version, and many impressions have survived, so his ability to distribute and sell his prints was evidently equally well developed.
 He was apparently the first to issue engraved (as opposed to woodcut) indulgences, apparently "bootlegged version[s] ... never subject to papal review"; one print promises 20,000 years reduction of time in Purgatory per set of prayers, increased in a second state to 45,000 years.

 In the Heures de Charles d'Angoulême, an important manuscript showing the links between printmaking and illumination in the late 15th century, Robinet Testard incorporated sixteen of van Meckenem's prints, gluing them directly on to the vellum then overpainting.